 Now that all the information is in one place, your migration team can begin recognizing patterns and organizing.
 When we work with customers on migration, we typically organize endpoints based on server/client and protocol type.

 For example, we may work with a customer who discovers that their partners use 50 SFTP servers, 20 FTPS clients and 10 SFTP clients.
 Based on this discovery, they could make different phases of migration.

 With phases set, it’s time to determine what resources are required and what impact moving each category of endpoints would have.
 That results in a project plan for each category.

 5. Collecting Information about Workflows

-This step is the most difficult in the migration process because of how much detail is required.
-With the customer, we collect this information for each workflow:
+This step is the most difficult in the migration process because of how much technical detail is required.
+For each workflow, the customer needs to collect this information: